 Bacterial shot hole disease is caused by the bacterium Pseudomonas syringae and is spready by wind and rain causing the bacteria to enter the leaves through either damaged tissues or the natural leaf openings (stomata).
 The disease can be identified by light brown lesions that gradually become larger, unlike the fungal shot hole disease the lesions have a yellow halo around the edge.
 Again, as the plant gets the infection under control, the infected and healthy parts of the leaf separate, and the centre drops out to leave irregular holes.

 Wet conditions will encourage the development and spread of both these shot hole diseases, conversely when drier conditions return the infection will be very likely to clear up without any further intervention.
-If either of these diseases is affecting part of your Laurel hedge it is a wise precaution to sterilise tools after trimming them and to avoid composting any diseased foliage as this could be a future source of infection.
+If either of these diseases is affecting part of your Laurel hedge it is a wise precaution to sterilise tools after trimming Common Laurel hedging plants and to avoid composting any diseased foliage as this could be a future source of infection.